Cubeir/Vanilla-RTX-Tuner/README.md

   Begins the tuning process with your current settings and pack selections (Checked Vanilla RTX packages + one other local pack, if any was selected)
   Packages are then processed locally, as such changes you made are permanent, unless the pack is updated or freshly reinstalled.

-> These tools can be extraorindarly powerful when used correctly on the right pack, for instance, PBR textures in Vanilla RTX can be processed to fully match the "style" of Mojang's Vibrant Visuals or most other vanilla PBR resource packs, **but this statement won't be true the other way around!**
+> These tools can be extraordinarily powerful when used correctly on the right pack, for instance, PBR textures in Vanilla RTX can be processed to fully match the "style" of Mojang's Vibrant Visuals or most other vanilla PBR resource packs, **though this statement won't be true the other way around!**

 - `Clear Selection`
   Clears the Vanilla RTX and custom pack selections, as if you just booted up the app!